- 10 Questions for Financial Services when considering CyberSecurity Solutions

 d) Trust

-Requirement 10 - internationally-recognized standards: Where demonstrating your security program’s capabilities is important to maintaining customer trust, consider avoiding vendors who can’t demonstrate compliance with internationally recognized standards like ISO/IEC 27001/27002, NIST 800-53, or others which are aligned with your industry.
+Requirement 10 – internationally-recognised standards: Where demonstrating your security program’s capabilities is important to maintaining customer trust, consider avoiding vendors who can’t demonstrate compliance with internationally recognised standards like ISO/IEC 27001/27002, NIST 800-53, or others which are aligned with your industry.

 How to compare features vs requirements for financial services companies?

-To summarize, organizations in the financial services sector need to implement a layered defense approach to meet their business and legal needs.
+To summarise, organisations in the financial services sector need to implement a layered defence approach to meet their business and legal needs.
 The NIST CSF is a great place to start because it’s designed for either partial or full implementation.
 Many resources exist to help map security frameworks to solutions from NIST, the Center for Internet Security, the Cybersecurity and Infrastructure Security Agency (CISA) in the United States and many more.
-There are also many vendors who offer GRC products and managed services to help organizations at any security maturity level implement and manage security policies and track progress toward compliance.
-Fortunately there is an abundant marketplace of cybersecurity solutions available and many of them have a specific focus on financial services organizations or relevant compliance frameworks like PCI DSS, SOX and others.
-This means that financial services organizations have many choices of cybersecurity solutions that can protect them from today’s threats, but making the best choices needs to begin with a solid understanding of your organization’s unique needs, business goals and legal obligations.
+There are also many vendors who offer GRC products and managed services to help organisations at any security maturity level implement and manage security policies and track progress toward compliance.
+Fortunately there is an abundant marketplace of cybersecurity solutions available and many of them have a specific focus on financial services organisations or relevant compliance frameworks like PCI DSS, SOX and others.
+This means that financial services organisations have many choices of cybersecurity solutions that can protect them from today’s threats, but making the best choices needs to begin with a solid understanding of your organisation’s unique needs, business goals and legal obligations.